Spain: expert urges the berry sector to adapt to new consumer models to "be competitive"

 José María O'Kean offered the inaugural lecture at the IV International Congress of Red Fruits, held at the Casa Colón in Huelva, Spain and which was attended by the Regional Minister of Agriculture, Fisheries and Rural Development, Rodrigo Sánchez Haro, among other authorities.

-As an important part of this process, the Economics professor has encouraged the berry sector "to fully enter 4.0 and new technologies, filling the fields with sensors and drones that allow us to have adequate control so that the final product is of the highest quality.
+As an important part of this process, the Economics professor has encouraged the berry sector "to fully enter 4.0 and new technologies, filling the fields with sensors and drones that allow us to have adequate control so that the final product is of the best quality.

 INTERNATIONAL MARKETS FOR ENERGY STORAGE